-The AFHC LLCA and the Arena Origination LLCA were filed on SEDAR on September 3, 2015.
-The Amended and Restated WAHII LLCA was filed on SEDAR on March 30, 2017.
-For a summary of the AFHC LLCA, Arena Origination LLCA and WAHII LLCA, please see Schedules "A", "B" and "C" of the material change report of the Company dated September 9, 2015 and filed on SEDAR at www.sedar.com, which schedules are incorporated by reference into, and form an integral part of, this AIF.
+The Indenture and the Governance Agreement were filed on SEDAR on June 6, 2017.
+For a summary of these two agreements, please see the material change report of the Company dated June 6, 2017 and filed on SEDAR at www.sedar.com, which is incorporated by reference into, and forms an integral part of, this AIF.
+Also see "Business of the Company - General Development of the Business - Fairfax Private Placement".